raytalks/rayta.dev/_posts/2020-04-24-remote-communication-with-teams.markdown

 * **Regular rituals.**
 At YoungCapital we work with many Agile teams.
 Having a cadence and process for meetings helps the teams become more autonomous and iterative.
 For remote retrospectives I use [Parabol](https://www.parabol.co/) which I absolutely love!

-* **Document all the things**.
+* Document all the things.
 I keep track and write down what I’m working on.
 New topics I’m learning and would like to implement, like workshops or even small “How are we doing today” practices.
 Like this gem I found on Twitter:

 ![Markdown Image](/assets/images/tweet.png)